istio/istio.io/content/en/docs/ops/common-problems/upgrade-issues/index.md

 HTTP connection manager has been replaced by `gatewayTopology` field in [`ProxyConfig`](/docs/ops/configuration/traffic-management/network-topologies).
-For example, the following `EnvoyFilter` configuration should use an annotation on the pod or the mesh default instead:
+For example, the following `EnvoyFilter` configuration should use an annotation on the pod or the mesh default.
+Instead of:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3